oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

             tags:
                 - { name: kernel.event_listener, event: oro_datagrid.datagrid.build.after.acme-tasks-grid, method: onBuildAfter }

-Now we need to pass parameter with name "contactId" to our grid.
+Now we need to pass the parameter with name "contactId" to our grid.
-The controller receives a contact entity and pass it to the view:
+The controller receives a contact entity and passes it to the view:

 .. code-block:: php
     :linenos: